pshriwise/DAGMC/docs/intro/index.rst

 1. **Higher Computational Cost**: Generating and solving volumetric meshes can be computationally expensive, especially for large and complex geometries.
-   The presence of tetrahedral elements throughout the volume increases the number of degrees of freedom and requires more computational resources.
+   The presence of tetrahedral elements throughout the model increases the memory footprint and element traversal requires more computational resources, in particular with respect to memory footprints of the mesh and associated acceleration data structures.

 2. **Mesh Quality Concerns**: Ensuring high-quality tetrahedral meshes, such as avoiding element distortion or ensuring element aspect ratios, can be